TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

 parameters properly using Pmic_wdgSetCfg() API, before starting QA sequence using this API.

+Watchdog QA Sequence Write Answer
+'''''''''''''''''''''''''''''''''

+Application will trigger PMIC Driver to Write WDG QA Answers either in Long Window/Window-1/Window-2 interval.
+So User has to ensure, configure all Watchdog QA parameters properly using Pmic_wdgSetCfg() API, before writing Answer using this API for the QA Sequence

+Watchdog Clear Error Status
+'''''''''''''''''''''''''''

+Watchdog Clear Error Status is used to clear the watchdog error status from the PMIC for trigger mode or Q&A(question and answer) mode,User has to clear the WDG Error status only when Error status bit is set for the corresponding wdgErrType

 For more details please refer PMIC API Guide

 Runtime BIST
 ^^^^^^^^^^^^